SAKryukov/microtonal-fabric/article/src/article.md

 Now the compatible browser is detected as the one which successfully loads all scripts.
 No criteria related to user agent product names, manufacturers or versions are used.

 #### 2.1.0
-* Improved detection of incompatible browsers.
+* Developed detection of incompatible browsers.

 #### 4.0.0
 * Touch screen support.